TheMunkyHive/python-projects/Templates/simple-class/README.md

 ---

-#### 1. Class LinkManager in python
+#### 1. LinkManager in python

 #### 2. Description

-Create a class to manage a link database in python, flask and sqlite with the following requirements:
+Create a webapp to manage a link database in python, flask and sqlite with the following requirements:

 - Python and flask as framework (frontend/backend)